gilzim/film/README.md

 the img folder includes example pictures of the CLEVR dataset and the stats folder which contains gammas and betas distributions of the FiBN model.

 ### Important Notes
-- The can only run on the Linux OS
+- The code can only run on the Linux OS
 - All bash scripts and commands must be executed from the src folder

 ### Setup